Don't see no lights a-flashin'; plays by sense of smell

 - Aizen's shikai only affects those who see it.
-Being blind, Tosen is immune to it, as well.
+Being blind, Tosen is immune to it.
 Aizen recruited him specifically because of this; having somebody around with considerable natural talent who's immune to his illusions wasn't something he was willing to risk.

 - Kenpachi was immune to Berenice Gabrielli's ability to fill people with self-doubt and make them question themselves because he was temporarily deaf from enduring a sonic attack.

-- Rose's bankai only affects those who can hear it.
+- Rose's bankai only affects those who can hear its Magic Music.
 Mask de Masculine gouges out his eardrums to make himself immune.